Pineapple Poll

-Background and productions
+Background

 Mackerras and his family were Gilbert and Sullivan fans.
 As a youth, at the all-male St Aloysius College in Sydney, he played Kate in The Pirates of Penzance, Leila in Iolanthe and Ko-Ko in The Mikado.
 In 1941–42, while at the NSW State Conservatorium of Music, he played the oboe for the J. C. Williamson Company during one of their Gilbert and Sullivan seasons.
 He was also a rehearsal pianist for the Kirsova Ballet company, where he became familiar with the successful ballets based on Offenbach, Strauss and Rossini music: Gaîté Parisienne, Le Beau Danube and La Boutique fantasque.
 He felt that a similar arrangement of the music of Sullivan would also be popular.

 He had to wait a decade until the copyright on Sullivan's music expired at the end of 1950.
 Meanwhile, Mackerras had moved to London, studied conducting in Prague and, in 1948, become assistant conductor and repetiteur for Sadler's Wells Opera.
 Peggy van Praagh suggested that he work out the idea with the young choreographer John Cranko.
 Cranko expanded the plot of W. S. Gilbert's Bab Ballad "The Bumboat Woman's Story", in which the central character is named Poll Pineapple.
 The Gilbert and Sullivan opera H.M.S.
 Pinafore (especially its character Little Buttercup) was also based, in part, on this story.
 Cranko introduced new characters (Mrs Dimple) and gave Poll an admirer to enable a happy ending.
 Mackerras arranged the score of Pineapple Poll from the Gilbert and Sullivan repertoire, as well as Sullivan's comic opera Cox and Box (written with F. C. Burnand), and Sullivan's Overture di Ballo.
 Music from all of the extant Gilbert and Sullivan operas is included, except for Utopia Limited and The Grand Duke.